MetOffice/simulation-systems/source/Reviewers/codereview.rst

     .. tip::

         All linked pull requests are reviewed as a group.
-Each pull request in the group should contain links to all the others and the correct keywords applied to make it easier to keep track of them all.
+Each pull request in the group should contain links to all the others and labels applied to make it easier to keep track of them all.

         Care is needed when :ref:`committing these pull requests
         <committinglinkedtickets>`.